SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 the state of mind you were in.
 And every condition of life that either these decisions led to or that are fundamental to life in general, you have no control over and cannot change."

-- "I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who make things"

 - "I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who make things beautiful.
 Amor fati: let that be my love